 To be clear, being selective as to who we spend our time with does not automatically mean that we are arrogant or think of ourselves as “better”.
 It simply means that we acknowledge that who we surround ourselves with has a great influence on how the course of our lives will unravel.

-In order to push ourselves to become who we are truly meant to become, it’s crucial to be aware not to waste our valuable time with those who are not adding value to our growth & progress.
+In order to push ourselves to become who we are truly meant to become, it’s crucial to be aware not to waste our valuable time with those who aren’t able to help elevate us to be the best versions of ourselves.

 I believe that each and every one of us is gifted, talented, and capable of greatness.
 However, unlocking our deepest potential must begin with our willingness to acknowledge our own greatness.

-More importantly, we must ensure that we invest the necessary time and effort to live up to our potential and become the best version of ourselves.
+More importantly, we must ensure that we invest the necessary time and effort to become the best version of ourselves.